scottwis/eddie/doc/LanguageIntroduction.md

     An integer literal pattern matches any object that is implictly convertible to type `int` (`System.Numerics.BigInteger`), and has a value (after conversion) that is equal to the literal value.
-For example given this code:
+For example, given this code:

     ```eddie
     class Foo {
         private int m_x;
-        public static implicit operator int(Foo x) {
+        public static implicit operator (x::Foo) :: int {
             return x.m_x;
         }

-        public string Stuff() {
+        public function Stuff() :: string {
             switch (this) {
                 case 0
                     return "Zero";